 The machines are fairly easy to operate, but if you prefer being a passenger, opt for the backseat.

 We climbed a couple of thousand feet to an elevation of 11,800, where we were pelted by ice pellets that stung our foreheads like needles.
-Grand Adventures had fitted us out in hideous, saggy-crotched one-piece suits and helmets, but at that elevation in January I prized warmth over fashion.
+Grand Adventures had fitted us out in hideous, saggy-crotched one-piece suits and helmets, but at that elevation, in January I prized warmth over fashion.
 If you prefer to bring your own snowmobile helmet, there are some great options available so you can be stylish and safe.